Trump says Taiwan should pay US for defense against China – DW – 07/17/2024

 Taiwan broke away from mainland China following the communist victory in the Chinese Civil War in 1949 and the establishment of the People's Republic of China.

-While the US doesn't officially recognize Taiwan, maintaining a "policy of deliberate ambiguity" to avoid provoking China, Washington is Taipei's most important military backer and it has recently passed a billion-dollar support package for the self-governing island.
+While the US doesn't officially maintain diplomatic ties with Taiwan — maintaining instead a policy of strategic ambiguity to avoid provoking China — Washington is Taipei's most important military backer.

+The US recently passed a billion-dollar support package for the self-governing island as well.

 Taiwan says 'willing to take on more responsibility'